otthman/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that changes the current directory to the previous one
+A script to list all files